vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [Vipps PSP API](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api-checklist.md)
 for examples.

-# Is it possible to skip the landing page?

-Skipping the landing page is reserved for special cases, where displaying it would not possible.
-This feature has to be enabled by Vipps for eligible sale units.
-Typically only physical points of sale are eligible.

-To request this feature, [contact Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md).

 # Questions?

 We're always happy to help with code or other questions you might have!
 Please create an [issue](https://github.com/vippsas/vipps-recurring-api/issues),